 Perhaps the biggest draw to spending some time in Chiswick, Chiswick House and Gardens serve up some stunning architectural treats.
 I felt like Elizabeth Bennet touring all the great estates of a bygone era.
 The house has been around since the 18th Century, as well as the equally stunning gardens.
 I promise you won’t regret a visit.
 Normally, it costs about £8 to enter the house (the gardens are free!) but you won’t regret contributing to the care of a really astounding architectural feat.
 Explore the upper floor of the house, and make sure you look up at the ceilings!
 They’re hard to miss, but are works of art in and of themselves.
 Then go stand in the Blue Velvet room and resist the temptation to caress the walls.
 I’m pretty sure we stood in silence the whole time we were in the house because we were just in awe of how stunning it is!

 One of the things I really liked about Chiswick as well was all the little independent shops.
-Just walking along, we spotted so many cool shops!
-Some really called out to us, and we couldn’t resist popping in and taking a look.
-Clothing, homewares, coffee, you name it!
+We couldn’t resist popping in and taking a look.

 I’d be really quite surprised if you didn’t recognize this adorable bookshop.
 I’ve spotted it on Instagram more times than I can possibly count!
 I knew I’d have to pay this beauty a visit when I headed down to Chiswick and I don’t regret it one bit!
 I love a good bookshop, and the older the better!
 Foster Books specializes in rare and antique books, and has even done a bit set dressing for films and the like!
 Not to mention, I love the smell of old books, so this spot made me one happy lady!